Antony Starr

 Starr considers his role as Jeff in Roger Donaldson's biographical drama "The World's Fastest Indian" to be a significant stroke of luck.
 This was not solely due to the role itself, but rather the opportunity to work alongside cinematic genius Anthony Hopkins, who embodied the main character.

-A pivotal role for the actor was Lucas Hood in the American action-drama "Banshee," created by Ole Christian Madsen and Greg Yaitanes.
+One of the actor's most pivotal roles was Lucas Hood in the American action-drama "Banshee," created by Ole Christian Madsen and Greg Yaitanes.
 A fashionable women's magazine wrote about him during the series' filming:

 It is nearly impossible not to fall victim to the blue-eyed New Zealander Antony Starr, a former criminal impersonating the sheriff of the small town of Banshee.

-While the majority of critic reviews were positive, they were somewhat ambiguous.
-The series was described as ludicrous, with a plethora of silly scenes, and likened to a mishmash in a garbage can – yet a mishmash of the highest quality!
-Critics praised Antony as a revelation, whose performance was utterly convincing.
+While most critic reviews were positive, they were somewhat mixed.
+The series was described as ludicrous, packed with silly scenes, and likened to a hot mess – yet a hot mess of the highest quality!
+Critics praised Antony as a revelation, delivering an utterly convincing performance.

 Banshee Season 1: Interview Segment

-The actor himself noted that filming series in America involves a significantly faster pace and schedule compared to his homeland:
+The actor himself noted that filming TV series in America means a significantly faster pace and schedule compared to his homeland:

-You know, it's a double-edged sword – you're constantly focused, and the work is bustling, preventing any distractions, but it engulfs you for an entire half-year as if in a cauldron.
+You know, it's a double-edged sword – you're constantly focused, and the work is intense, preventing any distractions, but it consumes you for an entire six months like you're in a pressure cooker.
 And when it all ends, you feel emotionally and physically drained.

-Starr knew what he was talking about, as during the filming, he shattered his elbow, tore a tendon below his knee, and his wrist required a serious surgery.
+Starr knew what he was talking about – during filming, he shattered his elbow, tore a tendon below his knee, and needed serious wrist surgery.

 Antony Starr as Lucas Hood